stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 It's very nice, 'cause I do a lot of *stage* improv, and in staged improv you can get away with a lot in a live setting because everybody has sort of entered the pact of "This is live.
 You might say something that isn't the best thing, but we all--" you know, everyone doesn't get up and go, __[mumbles disagreeably]__ "I'm not sure about that."
-You know, it just-- It's the pact, whereas as soon as you record it and you start editing things and you start adding things, you may as well go, "I've done a line that I, y'know, flubbed the word, came across in a way that I didn't intend it too..."
-I think a lot of people have noted on the stuff that, like-- I think it happens a little bit less overall than it might come across in the bloopers, 'cause obviously, that's a collection of us doing things wrong, but we will do something and go, "Ah, you know what?
+You know, it's just-- It's the pact, whereas as soon as you record it and you start editing things and you start adding things, you may as well go, "I've done a line that I, you know, flubbed the word, came across in a way that I didn't intend it too..."
+I think a lot of people have noted on the stuff, like-- I think it happens a little bit less overall than it might come across in the bloopers, 'cause obviously, that's a collection of us doing things wrong, but we will do something and go, "Ah, you know what?
 Now I've said it out loud and it's outside my head, I feel like this might come across badly." __[laughs]__

 #### BEN

-Yeah, well it's-- it's the kind of thing where onstage you can't unsay things. [__TIM:__ Yeah.]
+Yeah, well, it's the kind of thing where onstage you can't unsay things. [__TIM:__ Yeah.]
 In recorded medium, you can *absolutely* unsay things, so we take advantage of that.

 #### TIM